 - a.
 The Permittee shall provide an O&M Plan to the Department for approval at the time the initial permit application is submitted to the Department for an operating permit.
 The Permittee shall maintain a copy of the O&M Plan on-site at all times.
 The O&M Plan shall contain the following: - i.
 A description of the ECS monitoring devices, including temperatures, rates of flow, and other operating conditions necessary to determine if the air pollution control equipment is functioning properly and is properly maintained; - ii.
 A description of the procedures, including maintenance frequencies, to properly install and maintain these devices in calibration, in good working order and in operation. - iii.
-A description of the investigative and corrective action process to be conducted, including shutdown procedures, if operating parameters are observed outside the range specified in [i] above. - b.
+A description of the investigative and corrective action process to be conducted, including shutdown procedures, if operating parameters are observed outside the range specified in [i] above.

+- b.
 The Permittee shall install, maintain, and calibrate monitoring devices described in the O&M Plan(s).
 The monitoring devices shall measure pressures, rates of flow, and/or other operating conditions necessary to determine if the control devices are functioning properly. - c.
 The Permittee shall fully comply with the most recent version of each O&M Plan that has been approved by the Department, including all actions, schedules and equipment operating ranges identified therein, unless otherwise notified in writing by the Department.
 If the O&M Plan(s) has been submitted to the Department, but has not yet been approved by the Department, then the Permittee shall fully comply with the most recent version of the O&M Plan(s) that has been submitted to the Department for approval.

 - d.
-If a measurement outside the operating parameter range specified in the O&M Plan(s) is observed, the Permittee shall: - i.
-Within 15 minutes of the observation, initiate investigating the process and control equipment performance; - ii.
-Within 30 minutes of the observation, implement appropriate corrective action to bring the device back into the specified operating range. - iii.
-If the device cannot be brought back into the specified operating range within 30 minutes of the observation, then the device and associated equipment vented to it shall be shutdown the until the cause of the deviation is corrected. - e.
+If a measurement outside the operating parameter range specified in the O&M Plan(s) is observed, the Permittee shall immediately investigate the process and control equipment performance and implement appropriate corrective action.
+The Permittee shall document the corrective actions applied, including date and time and the resulting measurement of the operating parameter. - e.
 If the Permittee or the Director determines that a control device operating parameter limit or range specified in the O&M Plan is not representative of normal and usual operation, the Permittee shall submit a revised O&M Plan to the Department for approval.
 The O&M Plan revision shall include a demonstration (e.g., engineering calculations with the basis of such calculations, approved performance test data, other testing/sampling data, etc.) that the control device can be properly operated and that the associated emission limit(s) and/or control efficiency can be met at the proposed operating range.